-A stay here thankfully doesn’t have to involve pitching a tent, instead you can add a touch of luxury with a stay in one of the chic 2 and 3 bedroom rustic wooden lodges or select an executive lodge if you want a few more modern comforts.
-Each lodge offers spacious, open plan living with stylish oak furniture, cosy sofas, flat screen television and a wood burning stove to keep you toasty in the winter months.
+A stay here, thankfully, doesn’t have to involve pitching a tent.
+Instead, you can add a touch of luxury with a stay in one of the chic 2 and 3-bedroom rustic wooden lodges or select an executive lodge if you want a few more modern comforts.
+Each lodge offers spacious, open-plan living with stylish oak furniture, cozy sofas, flat screen television, and a wood-burning stove to keep you toasty in the winter months.

-However, if this doesn’t sound bohemian and back-to-basics enough for you, then why not become totally unplugged and get-away-from-it-all with a bare-foot-chic glamping experience in one of the magical lantern lit tipis at Camp Cleavel Tipi Village, as seen on Celebrity 5 Go Camping.
-Hidden in the beautiful Dorset countryside, Cleavel lies in an utterly secluded location with incredible views over the southernmost tip of Poole Harbour and its’ islands.
+However, if this doesn’t sound bohemian and back-to-basics enough for you, then why not become totally unplugged and get away from it with a bare-foot-chic glamping experience in one of the magical lantern-lit tipis at Camp Cleavel Tipi Village, as seen on Celebrity 5 Go Camping.
+Hidden in the beautiful Dorset countryside, Cleavel lies in an utterly secluded location with incredible views over the southernmost tip of Poole Harbour and its islands.

 2. Log House Holidays, Gloucestershire

-Set around a private lake within a 130-acre nature reserve in the Cotswolds, lie eight luxurious but low-impact Finnish-style log cabins with unspoilt views that sleep between 4 and 11 guests.
-Log House Holidays has been designated a Site of Special Scientific Interest for the unusual flora and fauna which thrive here plus it’s bursting with wildlife all year round, including: otters, kingfishers, nightingales, great crested grebe, a breeding colony of common tern and 17 varieties of dragonfly!
+Set around a private lake within a 130-acre nature reserve in the Cotswolds lie eight luxurious but low-impact Finnish-style log cabins with unspoiled views that sleep between 4 and 11 guests.
+Log House Holidays has been designated a Site of Special Scientific Interest for the unusual flora and fauna which thrive here plus it’s bursting with wildlife all year round, including otters, kingfishers, nightingales, great crested grebe, a breeding colony of common tern and 17 varieties of dragonfly!

-Outside the resort you will find nature trails and walks, beautiful picnic spots, wonderful country pubs and farmers markets and all the wonders that the Cotswolds has to offer.
-Guests return year after year for a taste of unique luxury, seclusion and an escape from today’s hectic pace of life.
+Outside the resort, you will find nature trails and walks, beautiful picnic spots, wonderful country pubs and farmers markets, and all the wonders that the Cotswolds have to offer.
+Guests return year after year for a taste of unique luxury, seclusion, and an escape from today’s hectic pace of life.